 If you are interested in a specific parish, then click in the green bar just above to read what's been happening.

-The Plan is being developed by a steering group of representatives from each of the seven parishes.
-We meet monthly, online for the last year or so, and have been working hard with the help of local volunteers to pull together one of the most complex neighbourhood plans undertaken in the UK.
+The Plan has being developed by a steering group of representatives from each of the seven parishes.
+We've met monthly, and have been working hard with the help of local volunteers to pull together one of the most complex neighbourhood plans undertaken in the UK.

 Work started several years ago, and 2022 was a year of great progress for the Plan.
 Thanks again for visiting - we update this site regularly and if you have a question, please use the contact button top right to get in touch with the project officer.